cannam/repoint/README.md

 ### Installing and updating libraries

-Run `repoint install` to install, i.e. to check out locally, all the configured libraries.
+Run `repoint install` to install, i.e. to check out locally, all of the configured libraries.

 If there is a `repoint-lock.json` file present, `repoint install` will check out all libraries listed in that file to the precise revisions recorded there.
 Otherwise it will follow any branch and/or pinned id specified in the project file.

 Note that `repoint install` always follows the lock file if present, even if it contradicts the project file.

 Run `repoint update` to update all the configured libraries according to the `repoint-project.json` specification, and then write out a new `repoint-lock.json` containing the resulting state.

-Note that `repoint update` always ignores the existing contents of the lock file.
-Pinned libraries will be updated if they are in Absent or Wrong state;
-unpinned libraries will always be updated, which should have an effect only when they are in Absent, Superseded, or Wrong state.
+Note that `repoint update` always ignores the existing contents of the lock file, but it does take into account the branch and pin specifications in the project file.
+Pinned libraries will be updated to the pinned version if they are in Absent or Wrong state; unpinned libraries will always be updated, which should have an effect only when they are in Absent, Superseded, or Wrong state.

 Run `repoint lock` to rewrite `repoint-lock.json` according to the actual state of the installed libraries.
 (As `repoint update` does, but without